 Vineyards were planted on cleared meadows, and wine from Brijuni was sold in Vienna and Budapest.
 He thoroughly implemented the measures of Robert Koch (swamp drainage and backfilling), which contributed to the successful eradication of malaria on the islands.

 Monument as a sign of gratitude

 In gratitude, the Kupelwieser family erected a monument for him in one of the quarries.

-Thanks to Čufar, today the archipelago is marked by a harmonious flora, while numerous quarries have been successfully hidden and converted into promenades.
+Thanks to Čufar, today the islands are marked by a harmonious flora, while numerous quarries have been successfully hidden and converted into promenades.